 The Career Island Guide to Applying

 The best time to apply to jobs is late on Sunday nights because statistically, people open up their emails to most on Monday mornings at 10:50 am.
-Your goal in the job search is to get your resume and application viewed and applying LATE ON SUNDAY NIGHT is the best window to increase your chances of getting a callback for an interview.
+Your goal in the job search is to get your resume and application viewed and applying LATE ON SUNDAY NIGHT is the best time window to increase your chances of getting a callback for an interview.
 (I also like Wednesdays before 1 pm as well)

-I apply to jobs in my industry every Sunday night and post my results across all my social media platforms to prove that my tips work increasing callback ratios and interview offers.
-I like to provide real time results of my expert knowledge and success in the Hiring Industry and MANY times during my job hunts I have received offers within 2-3 days of applying.
-Feel free to test out my strategies below for yourself.
+I apply to jobs every Sunday night and post results across all my social media platforms to prove that my tips actually work in increasing callback ratios and interview offers in REAL time.
+I like to show the results of my expert knowledge and success at getting hired quickly and efficiently to help others see how easy it "can" be if you apply the tips and get BUSY!

 Social Media Scrub